atqraxiaa/Atria/README.md

 - Python 3.12.6 (run `Install Atria.bat` to automatically install or to update to the latest version)
 - Telegram bot token (created via [BotFather](https://core.telegram.org/bots#botfather))
 - Chat ID from Telegram
+- Don't forget to turn off Windows Defender to avoid any conflicts when running or compiling!

 ## Getting Started
 Follow the steps in this [video tutorial](https://mega.nz/file/r4Ux3KjA#ZTjKH5oJUYmkvZmGrjEBTYKs0vhEqU3wWgAgrseJub4) for a detailed walkthrough, or refer to the manual instructions below to set up and run the script.